Department of Communication

 Other: The Professor as a Person

 Dr. Gunter loves to travel.
-To date, she has visited each of the 50 states, as well as various international destinations: Mexico, Canada, England, Netherlands, Belgium, France, Spain, Portugal, Germany, Norway, Sweden, Italy, Vatican City, Greece, Turkey, Malta, and Tunisia.
+To date, she has visited each of the 50 states, as well as various international destinations: Canada, Mexico, Costa Rica, Ireland, England, Belgium, the Netherlands, France, Spain, Portugal, Germany, Denmark, Norway, Sweden, Italy, Vatican City, Turkey, Greece, Tunisia, and last - but most definitely not least - her very favorite collection of islands in the world and home to some of the most hospitable people in the world, Malta.
 Dr. Gunter also loves music and has served as an afterschool piano teacher for adults who always wanted to learn the basics, a Church Pianist, and Children’s Church Choir Director and Accompanist, as well as a Gospel Choir Accompanist.
-She also loves to be creative in a variety of other ways, and she has won over 400 ribbons – at such venues as the Iowa State Fair, All-Iowa Fair, Maryland State Fair, Delaware State Fair, Allentown Fair, and Reading Fair - for her candies (with her original fudge recipes), other foods (such as her gourmet sandwiches), and her arts and crafts (such as her crochet, cross-stitch, and macramé).
+She also loves to be creative in a variety of other ways, and she has won over 400 ribbons – at such venues as the Iowa State Fair, All-Iowa Fair, Maryland State Fair, Delaware State Fair, Allentown Fair, and York Fair (and others) - for her candies (with her original fudge recipes), other foods (such as her gourmet sandwiches), and her arts and crafts (such as her crochet, cross-stitch, and macramé).
+In the past few years, she has started to branch out into baked items such as cookies, muffins, and scones ans has had some success with those at fairs, as well.
 Dr. Gunter loves to read and is rarely without a book as she aims to complete at least two books for pleasure each week.
 Her favorites are cozy fun-themed paperback murder mysteries, but she also enjoys such diverse authors as Anthony Campolo, the late Michael Palmer, and Richard Stearns.
 She is also a devoted follower of “Top Chef” and “Project Runway,” among several other “must-see” t.v. shows (which definitely include "The Big Bang Theory," as is appropriate for someone married to a physicist) – as well as an unashamed Trekker who reminds friends that, "She is from outer space; she only worked in Iowa."
 (Trekkers will know what that means . . . and will know exactly where Riverside, Iowa, home to Captain Kirk's annual Birthday Party, is located.)
 She loves moose, lighthouses, and covered bridges.

 Dr. Gunter and her husband, Paul Rabe - B.A. (with honors) in Plasma Physics from The University of California – Berkeley (Go Bears, Beat Stanford) and M.A. in Plasma Physics from The University of Texas - Austin – live in Upper Darby, Pennsylvania.
 Her husband has a heartfelt concern for those in need, particularly those who experience hunger, and devotes his volunteer time to ministries that address this need, such as Philabundance (with a weekly food distribution in Upper Darby), the Eastern Delaware County Life Center, and the Upper Darby Food Shelf.
 He also has a profound love for the outdoors and is now in pursuit of his dream to hike the entire Appalachian Trail . . . and anyone interested can follow him by his trail name, “Golden Bear.”
-As of today, he is over halfway toward this cherished dream and continues to add miles as a section hiker whenever weather and time allow.
+As of today, he has trekked over 1300 miles - more than half of the 2200 mile total distance of the trail - toward this cherished dream and continues to add miles as a section hiker whenever weather and time allow.
 A dedicated Christian and a devoted student of the Bible, he has led the Adult Bible Study Class at their local church in Upper Darby (and, in fact, they met each other at a Bible Study Class at their church in Texas).
 He has worked professionally as a physicist, a technology program coordinator for the Des Moines Area Community College, and a technology specialist for the State of Iowa, as well as with a computer firm in the Upper Darby area.
 To see what he looks like, check out the photos on Dr. Gunter’s desk.
 Every day they thank God for the many ways they are blessed and the many happy memories that they have.

 Dr. Gunter welcomes visitors to her office on Carter Drive.
-Be sure to check out "Smokey," "Pouncer," and "Hook 'Em" on the bookshelves, “Cy” on the sofa, and "Oski" and “Rammy” on the desk (actually, three different versions of Rammy).
+Be sure to check out "Smokey," "Pouncer," and "Hook 'Em" on the bookshelves, “Cy” on the sofa, and "Oski" and “Rammy” (actually, three different versions of Rammy) on her desk.
 Dr. Gunter has nothing if not school spirit!
 (Oh, by the way, Swoop and the Phanatic also live in her office.)
 Thank you for your visit to her web site biography.